Q: What is a speech-language pathologist, and what does the job of a speech-language pathologist entail?

 Q: Are jobs readily available in this field?

-A: Jobs in the field of communicative disorders are readily available and work settings range from schools, home health, hospitals, nursing homes, daycares, universities, long-term acute care facilities, out-patient rehabilitation centers and private practices.
+A: Jobs in the field of communicative disorders are readily available and work settings range from schools, home health, hospitals, nursing homes, preschools, universities, long-term acute care facilities, out-patient rehabilitation centers and private practices.
+Additionally, their are individuals employed in professional settings in both part time and full time capacities some in salaried positions and some in hourly and/or contractual positions.